-Encourage your students to visit both the Writing Center and our website (especially our Resources for Writers page).
+Encourage your students to visit both the Writing Center and our website.

 Refer individual students who you think need additional writing support.